deved-it/magento-keen-io/README.md

       }
     }

 To install Magento Keen IO and its dependencies just run composer.phar.

     $ ./composer.phar install

 ## Configuration ##

-Open the Magento Admin interface and go to configuration -> DEVED KEEN IO -> Keen IO Configuration and fill in the fields with your Project ID and Write key.
+Open the Magento Admin interface and go to _configuration->DEVED KEEN IO->Keen IO Configuration_ and fill in the fields with your _Project ID_ and _Write key_.
 When you will receive a new order, all order data will be sent to your keen.io project.